PascalVault/Lazarus_Unpacker/README.md

 and more!

 ## Unsupported ###
-- encrypted archives
+- encrypted ZIP, RAR archives
 - RAR files that use method different than "store"
-- ARJ that use method different than "store"
+- ARJ files that use method "fastest"

+## Comming soon ##
+- progress bar
+- integrity verification

 ## Usage ###
     use PV_Unpacker;